 Yeast – Using instant yeast or dry-active yeast will give you the same result but dry-active yeast requires an extra step to activate by adding warm water or milk.

-Tips for Pandesal
+Tips for making Pandesal

 Make sure to check for the expiry of the yeast and all ingredients should be in room temperature.